-Harris and Trump make last push in key states on eve of Election Day
+Harris and Trump make last push in key states ahead of Election Day

 Vice President Kamala Harris and former President Donald Trump.
 (Getty Images via CNN Newsource)